IslandViewPTA/islandview-pta-site/content/news/2020-4-newsletter.md

 ## Thank You, Dr. Irish...

-**Our warmest thanks to Incoming Superintendent of Anacortes Public Schools, Dr. Justin Irish, for speaking at our March 4th PTA meeting!** We are grateful for the gift of his time and look forward to hearing more in the coming months about his transition into the Superintendent role.
+**Our warmest thanks to Incoming Superintendent of Anacortes Public Schools, Dr. Justin Irish, for joining us at our March 4th PTA meeting!** We are grateful for the gift of his time and look forward to hearing more in the coming months about his transition into the Superintendent role.

+## Yearbook

+We still plan to publish an Island View YEARBOOK this year - because let's face it, this is likely the year our kids will remember longer/stronger than any other in their childhoods.

+Please send photos of what you are doing during these weeks away from school: homeschooling, going on walks, reading, playing, etc. We'd love pictures from the teachers and staff, too: What are you up to?
+Show us how life is different now, or how it is the same.

+Please send pictures to [yearbook@islandviewpta.org](mailto:yearbook@islandviewpta.org)

+Thank you!

 ## Bravo!